Denver Pyle: Continuing roles

 One of Pyle's more endearing roles was that of Briscoe Darling Jr., on The Andy Griffith Show (1960–1966).
 Pyle played the patriarch of the Darling family, a group of sons (all portrayed by The Dillards), and one daughter, Charlene, portrayed by Maggie Peterson.
 He appeared in seven episodes, six written by the comedy-writing team of Jim Fritzell and Everett Greenbaum.

-Pyle played the role of Mad Jack in 36 episodes of the NBC series The Life and Times of Grizzly Adams (1977–1978).
+During the 1965–1966 television season he portrayed the recurring role of Grandpa Tarleton in Tammy.

 He played Buck Webb (Doris Day's television series father) during the first two seasons of CBS's The Doris Day Show (1968–1970).
 In real life, Pyle was only two years older than Day.
 Pyle said in 1968 that he based his acting in that role on his father's personality.

+Pyle played the role of Mad Jack in 36 episodes of the NBC series The Life and Times of Grizzly Adams (1977–1978).

-Pyle's best-known and longest-running television role was that of Uncle Jesse Duke in the CBS series The Dukes of Hazzard (1979–1985) (146 episodes).
+His best-known and longest-running television role was that of Uncle Jesse Duke in the CBS series The Dukes of Hazzard (1979–1985) (146 episodes).

 Later years

 In his later life, Pyle played mostly cameo television roles and retired from full-time acting.
 His last film role was in the 1994 film Maverick.
-His final acting role was as Jesse Duke in the 1997 CBS made-for-television movie The Dukes of Hazzard: Reunion!.
+His final acting role was as Jesse Duke in the 1997 CBS made-for-television movie The Dukes of Hazzard: Reunion!